-What single command can you use to assign \underline{all} interfaces in one router to OSPF backbone area?
+What single command will you use to assign all interfaces in one router to OSPF backbone area?
 (1p)

 When you have configured all five routers, check the routing information in router rtr1.
-Compare this output with the findings in exercise 2.2.2.
+Compare this output with the findings in exercise 7.2.2.

-- a) Add the routing table from rtr1 to the report.
-(1p) - b) What is the cost to reach vlan 23, vlan 34, and 45?
+- a) Add the routing table from rtr1 to the report. - b) What is the cost to reach vlan 23, vlan 34, and 45?
 (2p) - c) In what way does the cost differ from the cost that RIP uses?
 What network parameter does the OSPF cost reflect?
 (2p)